poojasile/task/README.md

 # task
-This is my first GIt Repositary
+This is my first Git Repositary
 <br>
 Author-Pooja Sile